hanssaurer/px4test/README.md

 ## Configuration

+The configuration involves the local configuration and setting up a webhook in the repository.

+### Repository

+Create a new webhook with a URL looking like: http://<ip or host>:4567

+### Local

 To run the system, a config file called config.txt should be created in this directory.
 The minimum content is this:

 ```